withastro/astro/packages/integrations/netlify/README.md

 ### dist

-We build to a `netlify` directory at the base of your project.
+For Netlify Functions, we build to a `netlify` directory at the base of your project.
+In the case of Netlify Edge Functions, we build to a `dist` directory at the base of your project.
 To change this, use the `dist` option:

 ```js
 import { defineConfig } from 'astro/config';